 The food with the highest vitamin b6 content per typical serving is Soybeans, mature seeds, raw which contains 0.7 mg in 1 cup (or 186 g).
 The precentage of the recommended daily value for this serving is 35 %.
 For this serving the Calories content is 829.56 kcal, the Protein content is 67.87 g, the Fat content is 37.09 g and the Carbohydrate content is 56.1 g.

 Nutritional Information SummaryFrom the list below you can find a full nutrition facts breakdown for all foods containing vitamin b6 which can be scaled for different servings and quantities.
-We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of vitamin b6 rich foods.
+We have also sorted our complete nutritional information and vitamin database of over 7000 foods, to give a list of foods high in vitamin b6.